Welcome to today's edition of the Rush 24-7 podcast.

 I mean, they just fall right into my attacks.

-I'm not like a trap for them.
+I'm not laying a trap for them.

-I know exact because look at the drive-by media is just an extension of Democrat National Committee.
+Because look at the drive-by media is just an extension of Democrat National Committee is all it is.

-Health News.
+Health news.

 We're back to caffeine being bad for you.